Heidelberg, Victoria: Facilities

 Aerial panorama of Heidelberg facing the Melbourne skyline.
 February 2024.

 Aerial panorama of Heidelberg facing west towards the Dandenongs.
 February 2024.

 One of the ovals at Heidelberg Park.
 February 2024.

 Warringal Shopping Centre in Heidelberg.
 February 2024.

 The administration of Austin Health is based in Heidelberg at the Austin Hospital.
 The Austin Hospital site has recently undergone extensive renovations, and now also contains the Mercy Hospital for Women.
 These two facilities combined measure up to be largest hospital in Victoria.

 The Heidelberg Shopping Centre, known as "Burgundy Street" has recently been renoved.

 "Burgundy Street" is now known as Heidelberg Central Shopping Precinct and has over 230 retail and professional businesses.
 Over $1 million was spent to upgrade the infrastructure of the Precinct.
 Heidelberg Central is also home to the historic Old England Hotel.

 Melbourne Polytechnic has a campus in Heidelberg.

 The Austrian Club Melbourne, previously based in Fitzroy, moved to its current Heidelberg premises in November 1984.

 Community radio station 96.5 Inner FM is located in Heidelberg, broadcasting from studios located within Warringal Shopping Centre.

-Public library branches are mananged by Yarra Plenty Regional Library.
+Public library branches are managed by Yarra Plenty Regional Library.
 The nearest library is in Ivanhoe.